|Table of Contents|

 (f) Radiations are electromagnetic waves and can also travel through a vacuum.

-(g) Similar to light, thermal radiations can be reflected, refracted, diffracted and polarized.
+(g) Similar to light, thermal radiations can be reflected, refracted, diffracted and polarised.

 Prevost Theory of Exchange

-If a body radiates more then what it absorbs, its temperature falls.
+If a body radiates more than what it absorbs, its temperature falls.
 If a body radiates less than what it absorbs, its temperature rises.
-And if the temperature of a body is equal to the temperature of its surroundings it radiates at the same rate as it absorbs.
+And if the temperature of a body is equal to the temperature of its surroundings, it radiates at the same rate as it absorbs.